App version: 0.1.0

 2. Verify information.
 LendingPoint may request that you provide supporting documents for verification purposes, such as proof of income.
 Pay stubs, bank statements, or W-2s may serve as proof of income.
 LendingPoint may also request proof of identity.

 3. Accept the loan.
-Approved applicants may sign and accept the loan offer at this stage.
+Approved applicants can sign and accept the loan offer at this stage.
 Borrowers may receive their personal loan proceeds within one business day.
 You can check your bank account to confirm receipt of the proceeds.

 Alternatives to LendingPoint Personal Loans to Consider